arielf98/assessment/README.md

 Open `http://localhost:5173`.

-The SQLite database is created automatically at `be/dev.sqlite3`.
-You can override it:
+The SQLite database is created automatically at `be/dev.sqlite3`:

 ## REST API